govindkailas/wordsmith/README.md

 ## Controlling which app to be deployed on an environment
 You can also control the app you want to deploy based on `envs` under the `apps`.
-For exmaple api is deployed on all envs and web is deployed only in stage and prod.
+For example, api is deployed on all envs and web is deployed only in stage and prod.